nzupp/SLiM-Gym/README.md

 )
 ```

-SLiM-Gym also offers validation of both the SLiM simulator download, and SLiM script hook verification to make sure any custom script will satisfy the SLiM-Gym communication protcol.
+SLiM-Gym also offers validation of both the SLiM simulator download, and SLiM script hook verification to make sure any custom script will satisfy the SLiM-Gym communication protocol.
 ```python
 import slim_gym
 is_slim_available = slim_gym.check_slim_installed() # Check if SLiM is properly installed and accessible